 Designated Person For Child Protection’s Roles and Responsibilities

-The setting’s Designated Person (Sara Laker, deputy Sarah Brady) is responsible for:
+The setting’s Designated Person, Patricia Barrett or deputy Margaret Pout is responsible for:

 - Co-ordinating child protection action within the setting and liaising with other agencies.

 - Ensuring the locally established procedures are followed including reporting and referral processes, making referrals as necessary and maintaining a confidential record system.